MargusS/HeroForge/README.md

 forge tunnel
 ```

-This allows you to test the app live in your connected Jira Cloud instance.
+This allows live testing connected to your Jira Cloud instance.

 ### 4. Deploy to development or production